What are Crypto Loans?

 Centralization itself implies that there is a single point of failure.
 These centralized entities may fail, and you may lose the cryptocurrencies that you store on these platforms as collateral.

 How do CeFi loans work?

-You may lend or apply for a crypto loan at centralized platforms or exchanges like Nexo, Binance, or FTX.
+You may lend or apply for a crypto loan at centralized platforms or exchanges like Binance.
 If you lend out your cryptocurrencies, you will generate interest on your coins, while if you borrow, you will have to pay interest.

 For example, on Nexo, a centralized finance platform: